-margin matrices in the investment accounts.
+Having attained a 118x75 investment matrix at purchaser's prices, the next task is to create margin and tax matrices, thereby deriving a basic values investment matrix.
+Once again, we are obliged to turn to the intermediate input matrix to help determine the tax and margin matrices in the investment accounts.
 Thus, in an initial step, the investment column vectors taken from the margins and indirect taxes matrices, calculated from section 6 based on the underlying IO Spanish data are employed.
 In each row cell of the investment column vector, an indirect tax rate and a margin rate is calculated.
 It is then assumed that the rate of indirect tax and margin on all column users of a given commodity (row) is uniform.
 In this way, a 118x75 investment matrix of margins and indirect taxes are derived.
-Subtracting these from the purchaser's price investment matrix yields an equivalent basic prices investment matrix.
-Since the total of the investment column vector in the underlying IO data adds up to the INE 6x30 investment matrix, there is no need to employ RAS techniques.
+Subtracting these from the purchaser's price investment column vector in the underlying IO data adds up to the INE 6x30 investment matrix, there is no need to employ ME techniques.